-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for that follow-up question.
-Your assertion is correct as they do indeed deal with both territorial issues, in NWT and Nunavut, and further, there are employees working out of offices here in Iqaluit who were hired to work with them, nonetheless, they only meet quarterly to deal with the issues collaboratively on the overlapping regions and issues.
+Your assertion is correct as they do indeed deal with both territorial issues in the NWT and Nunavut.
+Further, there are employees working out of offices here in Iqaluit who were hired to work with them.
+Nonetheless, they only meet quarterly to collaboratively deal with the overlapping regions and issues.
 Thank you, Mr. Speaker.